aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridwebbean/_index.md

 ```

-the position of the scroll bar of the grid's view panel.
+Gets the position of the scroll bar of the grid's view panel.

 **Returns:**
 java.lang.String